bash-utilities/argument-parser/readme.md

 - `local` with `-n` option available for passing references to variables between functions

-- `shopt` with `-s extglob` available for extending what Bash `case` statements are allowed to expand.

 > See `info printf` and `info sed` for documentation and `help declare` and `help local` for more information on additional options.